Old Fashion Vegetable by Andy Warhol

-Campbell's Soup Cans II complete portfolio hanging on the wall at Revolver Gallery above Warhol's Rolls Royce.
+Campbell's Soup Cans II Complete Portfolio hanging at Revolver Gallery

 Size comparison image and wall display for Campbell's Soup Cans II: old fashioned vegetable 54 by Andy Warhol.